Community Brain Injury Services Board of Directors

 Lance has successfully written and managed numerous grant projects and start-ups.
 He remains most passionate about creating new and innovative services to pave the way for individuals to fully participate in the workforce.

 Stephanie Grana, Esq.

 Stephanie Grana has served on the Community Brain Injury Services Board of Directors since 2013.
-Stephanie Grana is a personal injury attorney with Cantor Stoneburner Ford Grana & Buckner and for more than 23 years has fought for individuals and families in Virginia suffering from catastrophic injury and wrongful death.
+Stephanie Grana is a personal injury attorney with Breit Cantor Grana Buckner and for more than 26 years has fought for individuals and families in Virginia suffering from catastrophic injury and wrongful death.
 In her years of practice, she has recovered more than 50 verdicts and settlements of over $1 million.

 Her professional integrity and ability to secure results for her clients has earned her an AV® Rating from Martindale-Hubbell®, a leading lawyer rating directory.
 Stephanie Grana has been selected to Best Lawyers in America® specifically for her excellent work in handling medical malpractice cases.
-She has been selected by her peers to the Super Lawyers list every year since 2009 and has consistently appeared in its list of the top 100 lawyers in Virginia, top 50 female lawyers in Virginia and top 50 lawyers in Richmond.
+She has also been selected by her peers to the Super Lawyers list every year since 2009 and has consistently appeared in its list of the “Top 100 Virginia Super Lawyers“, “Top 50 Female Super Lawyers in Virginia” and “Top 50 Richmond Super Lawyers“.